2018–19 Korean peace process

-The 2018−19 Korean peace process was initiated in order to resolve the long-running Korean conflict and denuclearize Korea.
-International concern about North Korea's nuclear weapons came to a head in 2017, when they posed a direct threat to the United States.
+The 2018–19 Korean peace process was initiated to resolve the long-running Korean conflict and denuclearize Korea.
+International concerns about North Korea's nuclear weapons came to a head in 2017, when they posed a direct threat to the United States.
 At the same time, Moon Jae-in was elected president of South Korea with the promise of returning to the Sunshine Policy, favoring good relations with North Korea.

-A series of summits were held between North Korea's Kim Jong-un, South Korea's Moon, and Donald Trump of the United States.
+A series of summits were held between North Korea's Kim Jong Un, South Korea's Moon, and Donald Trump of the United States.
 Trump became the first sitting US President to meet a North Korean leader and to enter North Korean territory.
 Kim became the first North Korean leader to enter South Korean territory.
 Moon became the first South Korean President to give a speech in North Korea.
-In parallel to this, a number of cultural exchanges began.
+In parallel to this, a number of cultural exchanges and diplomatic ventures began.
 Tensions were lowered on both sides of the DMZ.

-The summits failed to make substantial progress towards denuclearization or a peace treaty.
+Despite these developments, the summits failed to make substantial progress towards denuclearization or a peace treaty.
 In October 2019, talks in Sweden began between US and North Korean negotiating teams, but broke down after one day.
 Subsequently, relations deteriorated, though dialogue continued.